komal7-alpha/Data-Analysis-Projects/Data_Analysis_Projects_AA/Workforce Management Data Pipeline for Forecasting & KPI Validation/README.md

 ### Problem Statement

-> How can raw, messy Workforce Management operational data be converted into a single, standardized, SQL-based dataset that supports forecasting, KPI validation, and automation — without relying on manual Excel processes?
+> How can raw, messy Workforce Management operational data be converted into a single, standardized, SQL-based dataset that supports forecasting, KPI validation, and automation — without relying on manual Excel processes

 ---